thephpleague/glide/config/secure-images.md

 # Secure Images

-If you want additional security on your images, you can add a secure signature so that no one can alter the image parameters.
-This is highly recommended for production environments.
+Add additional security to your Glide image server with a signing key.
+This requires the passing of a token with each request and prevents any altering of the URL parameters.

+<p class="message-notice">It is highly recommended that you use secure URLs in production environments.</p>

 ## Configuration